-After three years of development a new graphical user interface for PERMAS has been announced on the PERMAS Users' Conference early April 2008 in Stuttgart.
-This product is named VisPER (for Visual PERMAS).
-The current version is VisPER Version 5 which is available with PERMAS Version 16.
+After three years of development the new graphical user interface VisPER (for Visual PERMAS) has been announced on the PERMAS Users' Conference early April 2008 in Stuttgart.
+The current version is VisPER Version 6 which is available with PERMAS Version 17.